pingpowchongwow/IntervalTree/README.md

 // Use subscript to get overlapping values let values = tree[4...6] // ["Task A", "Task B"]

+// Use subscript to get values for intervals containing a point let pointValues = tree[4] // ["Task A", "Task B"]

 // Access by index
 let first = tree[tree.startIndex] // (1...5, "Task A")